-The crossings of the run identify the positions in the vector where the CRP crosses the x axis in either the upward or downward direction by looking at two consecutive elements in the vector where the first is negative and the second is not negative (or vice versa) taking this first one as crosspoint of the x axis.
-We have not used the condition $\text{CRP}{r_r}[j] = 0$ because CRP assumes discrete values and it often does not get the actual value zero.
+The crossings of the run identify the positions in the vector where the CRP crosses the x axis either in the upwards or in the downwards direction by looking at two consecutive elements in the vector where the first is negative and the second is not negative (or vice versa) taking this first one as cross-point of the x-axis.
+We have not used the condition $\operatorname{CRP}{\mathbf{r}t}[j] = 0$ because CRP assumes discrete values and it often does not get the actual value zero.